7 Best 6×9 Car Speakers for Sound Quality in 2019

 The 9623ix delivers an accurate midrange as well, but when it comes to the reproduction of lower frequencies, it slightly lags behind its direct rivals.
 Mind you, this isn’t bad at all.
 The bass is accurate but it’s just not designed to overpower.

-If we’re talking about power handling, these Infinity speakers are one of the best options out there.
+If we’re talking about power handling, these Infinity speakers are one of the best 6x9 speakers out there.
 Its sensitivity rating comes in at 94 dB which is very high for car speakers – car speakers don’t have the luxury of its own box like home speakers.
 The speakers also can handle 100W of continuous power and 300W of peak power.

 5. JVC CS-J6930